 Important: Removing a wallet will delete any past transactions imported through the API.
 Make sure you have a backup before proceeding.
 You can also export your transaction history from CoinTracker before making changes.

 If the exchange is still linked to CoinTracker but is no longer syncing transactions correctly, disconnect it only after securing your transaction history.
-Follow the steps below to disconnect the exchange:
+Follow these steps to disconnect the exchange:

 - Locate the exchange or wallet from your list.

-- Click the [...] icon next to the exchange/wallet name.
+- Select the [...] icon next to the exchange or wallet name.

 Step 3: Format the exchange CSV for CoinTracker